agarciavenzor/SensorID_Data_Analysis/README.md

 The section shNcl_Network_Analysis contains all the R scripts and files for the network analysis of the SensorID shNcl experiment interactomes:
  - 1. **shNcl_Network_Analysis**, containes the next files:
     - + **shNcl_Network_Analysis.R**: R Script for analyzing the SensorID shNcl experiment interactomes using the functions of the igraph R package.
     - + **SensorID_shNclExp_Matrix.csv**: Matrix containing the metadata of the SensorID shNcl and SensorID shScr interactomes.
-It contains the name and annotation of each interaction, as well as its Fold Change versus the negative controls at each studied time point.
+It contains the name and annotation of each interactor, as well as its Fold Change versus the negative controls.
     - + **SensorID_shNclExp_CompleteNetwork_EdgeList.tsv**: Edge list that includes all the interactions from the SensorID shNcl experiment.
 It is similar to the Full Nuclear Network (FNN) used in the SensorID dynamic interactome network analysis.
     - + **Sirt6ID_shScrlvsCneg_Network_EdgeList.tsv**: Edge list of the Sirt6ID IR2h treated with the control shRNA (shScr).
     - + **Sirt6ID_shNclvsCneg_Network_EdgeList.tsv**: Edge list of the Sirt6ID IR2h treated with the Nucleolin-targeting shRNA (shNcl).